Skip to main content

 • blood in your vomit or what looks like coffee granules

-• a stiff neck and high temperature (fever) and a blotchy rash that doesn't fade when a glass is rolled over it (this won't always develop)
+• a stiff neck and high temperature (fever) and a blotchy rash that doesn't fade when a glass is rolled over it (symptoms of meningitis)

 • a sudden, severe headache that's unlike any headache you've had before